Slit-slide-sew bijections for constellations and quasiconstellations: Introduction

 \section{Introduction}

-In the present work, we pursue the investigation of so-called \emph{slit-slide-sew} bijections, introduced in~\cite{bettinelli14ifq} on forests and plane quadrangulations, and then further developed in \cite{bettinelli18sssquasibipFPSAC,bettinelli18sssquasibip} on plane bipartite and quasibipartite maps.
+In the present work, which is the extended version of~\cite{BeKo24short}, we pursue the investigation of so-called \emph{slit-slide-sew} bijections, introduced in~\cite{Bet14} on forests and plane quadrangulations, and then further developed in \cite{Bet19short,Bet20} on plane bipartite and quasibipartite maps.
 Here, we focus on a generalization of the latter, called \emph{constellations} and \emph{quasiconstellations}.

+Constellations have been the focus on several studies.
+They bear connections with factorizations of permutations and branched coverings of the sphere (see e.g.\ \cite{BMSc00}).
+They are also deeply related to so-called Hurwitz numbers~\cite{Hur91,Eze78,DuPoSc14}.
+See for instance~\cite{BoChChGF24} and the references therein for a broad overview of these developments.

 \paragraph{Hypermaps.} Recall that a \emph{plane map} is an embedding of a finite connected graph (possibly with multiple edges and loops) into the sphere, considered up to orientation-preserving homeomorphisms.
 Now fix an integer $p\ge 2$.
 A (plane) \emph{$p$-hypermap} is a plane map whose faces are shaded either \emph{dark} or \emph{light} in such a way that \begin{itemize} \item adjacent faces do not have the same shade (one is dark, the other light); \item each dark face has degree~$p$. \end{itemize} These actually generalize maps, which correspond to $2$-hypermaps.
 In the terminology of hypermaps, light faces generalize faces and might be called \emph{hyperfaces}, whereas dark faces generalize edges and are called \emph{hyperedges}.
 We do not use this terminology here.
+Hypermaps may alternatively be defined in terms of permutations: see~\cite[Section~2]{BMSc00}.

 \begin{svc}

 \end{svc}

 A (plane) \emph{$p$-constellation} is a $p$-hypermap such that the degrees of its light faces are all multiples of~$p$.
 In a \emph{$p$-hypermap}, a light face whose degree is not a multiple of~$p$ will be called a \emph{flawed face}.
 A $p$-constellation is thus a $p$-hypermap without flawed faces.
 A \emph{quasi-$p$-constellation} is a $p$-hypermap with exactly two flawed faces.
 Note that, in a $p$-hypermap, the sum of the degrees of the light faces is necessarily a multiple of~$p$, since it is equal to the sum of the degrees of the dark faces, which are all~$p$.
 As a result, a $p$-hypermap cannot have a single flawed face and, in a quasi-$p$-constellation, the two flawed faces have, modulo~$p$, degrees~$+k$ and~$-k$ for some $0< k <p$.